tammy-rb/IR2026/excercise2/README.md

 1. **Excellent Separability**: All three methods achieved ≥99.85% accuracy, indicating that UK and US parliamentary debates have highly distinguishable linguistic features in the BM25 vector space.

 2. **Method Comparison**:
    - **KMeans**: Simplest algorithm, perfect results.
-Efficient and effective when the number of clusters is known.
+Required knowing k=2 in advance but achieved flawless separation with no noise points.
    - **DBSCAN**: Nearly perfect with automated cluster discovery.
-Single misclassification suggests slight sensitivity to the eps parameter or presence of a borderline document.
+Initially identified 39 noise points (5.7%) which were successfully reassigned.
+Single misclassification after reassignment suggests one borderline document.
-   - **HDBSCAN**: Most sophisticated, perfect results.
-Hierarchical approach provided the best adaptability without requiring extensive parameter tuning.
+   - **HDBSCAN**: Most sophisticated, perfect results after noise reassignment.
+Initially marked 105 documents (15.2%) as noise, demonstrating conservative clustering, but the hierarchical approach combined with noise reassignment achieved perfect class separation.

 3. **Feature Space Quality**: The near-perfect results across all methods validate the effectiveness of:
    - BM25 weighting for capturing document importance